 - A general statement about the resolution desired.

-Once the EAR Council has accepted a request, it must convey its acceptance within two weeks to both the party filing the complaint and the party named in the complaint.
-As part of this notification, the Council will state its understanding of the issue under inquiry and will distribute a copy of the original “letter of request” to the party named in the complaint.
+If the EAR Council has accepted a request, it will endeavor to convey its acceptance to both the party filing the EAR Complaint and all other parties named in the EAR Complaint within 7 days of its acceptance.
+As part of this notification, the EAR Council will state its understanding of the issue under inquiry and, in the EAR Council’s chairperson’s discretion, will distribute a copy of the original EAR Complaint to all parties named in the complaint.

-The moderator schedules closed hearings in which all parties are given a chance to present their understanding of the issue under investigation.
-The Grievance Council may question all parties and may request additional information.
-The moderator will document the proceedings.
+The chairperson of the EAR Council will schedule individual closed hearings in which all parties are given a chance to present their understanding of the issue under investigation.
+The EAR Council may question all parties and may request additional information.
+The chairperson may appoint a member of the EAR Council to document in writing the proceedings.

-The Grievance Council may ask other people to provide information pertinent to the complaint.
-All parties will have a full and fair opportunity to respond to all information – oral, written, or otherwise – gathered by the Grievance Council.
+The EAR Council may ask other members of the InsightLA community to provide information pertinent to the EAR Complaint.
+All parties will have a full and fair opportunity to respond to all information – oral, written, or otherwise – gathered by the EAR Council.

 InsightLA’s Teacher Code of Ethics